codess-aus/DP-200/README.md

 A client can set the consistency level to Eventual Consistency at connection time.
 This allows the client to specify a consistency level different from the default.
 Eventual consistency is the weakest consistency level.
 It means that data reads and writes in a distributed system will be in sync eventually.

 A client can set a different consistency level during each request to sales data.
 This allows the client to specify a consistency level different from the default level depending on the type of request being made.

+With the session consistency level, the same user is guaranteed to read the same value within a single session.
+Even before replication occurs, the user that writes the data can read the same value.

+Only the same user within the same session is guaranteed to read the same value within a single session.
+This is because the data has not yet replicated.